aigerimmmm/machine-learning/README.md

 Dataset contains the following columns: ID, Case Number, Date, Block address, IUCR: The Illinois Unifrom Crime Reporting code, Primary Type, Description, Location Description, Arrest, Domestic, Beat, District, Ward, Community Area, FBI Code, X Coordinate, Y Coordinate, Year, Updated On, Latitude, Longitude, Location.
 The model should forecast the future trend.

+3. Predicting Avocado prices using facebook prophet.
+Some relevant columns in the dataset: Date - The date of the observation, AveragePrice, type - conventional or organic, year, Region, Total Volume, 4046 - Total number of avocados with PLU 4046 sold, 4225, 4770.

 All the project from Udemy course: Practical Projects and Go from Zero to Hero in Deep/Machine Learning, Artificial Neural Networks taught by Dr. Ryan Ahmed